 Gold maintains its value against inflation better than any other.
 An ounce of gold buys roughly the same amount of goods today as it did 100 years ago, and it will continue to buy that same amount of goods in the future.
 In terms of wealth preservation, it is unmatched.
 In times of financial crisis gold even increases in value as investors flock to hold gold as a safe haven.

 With a gold backed IRA, investors can benefit from the wealth-preservation properties of gold while simultaneously enjoying the tax advantages of conventional IRAs, such as being able to use pre-tax dollars.
-That makes it easier than ever for retirees looking for a place to roll over their IRA or 401(k) to keep their assets safe and protected by investing in gold.
+That makes it easier than ever for Americans looking for a place to roll over their IRA or 401(k) to keep their assets safe and protected by investing in gold.